mu2712/archkatas/ADRs/Monitoring.md

 ## Decision

-We decided to choose Grafana, because of it's robustness.
+We decided to choose Prometheus + Grafana.

 ## Consequences
 We would have to appoint 0.2-0.5 time of a developer / administrator to take care of the monitoring.